semanticdata/firefox-reddit-in-sidebar/README.md

 ## Disclaimer

 This Add-on is primarily for personal use; a personal project if you will.
-I'm just trying to use Discord on the Firefox sidebar.
+I'm just trying to use Reddit on the Firefox sidebar.
 This add-on just launches their webapp in the sidebar.
-This extension is an independent project, has no relationship, and is not affiliated to Discord in any way.
+This extension is an independent project, has no relationship, and is not affiliated to Reddit in any way.